 Then he headed for Port-au-Prince to enlist the missionaries' help in requesting relief help from Nazarene Compassionate Ministries.
 By Friday, just two days after the flood, aid from the Nazarene Hunger and Disaster Fund was on its way.
-Once again, used clothing left by Work and Witness team members helped a family replace what they had lost.
+Once again, used clothing left by Nazarene Mission Team members helped a family replace what they had lost.

 The Kingdom intervened once more.
 The Messiah has come!

-Insurance policies sometimes refer to disasters like these flash floods as "acts of God."
-What a travesty on words!
+Insurance policies sometimes refer to disasters like flash floods as "acts of God."
+What a travesty of words!

 Visitors to Haiti often remark that its mountains are barren.
 Their scarred faces lie exposed to the blazing sun and the torrential downpours of the rainy season.
 In past years greedy men systematically and ruthlessly denuded Haiti's forested mountains.
 Once-lush mahogany forests were stripped away.
 No trees were replanted.
 Today the few trees that survived the logging industry come down to make charcoal for cooking fires.
 I've even seen people digging up tree roots to make charcoal.

 God's kingly rule in the lives of believers works to lessen and relieve the tragic results of such events.
 Nevertheless, they are painful times, and the church does what it can to ease suffering and pain.
 Such tragedies do not mean evil is winning.
-What we see are only evidences of evil's thrashing death agony.
-In the end the kingdom of darkness is going to lose.
+What we see is only evidence of evil's thrashing death agony.
+In the end, the kingdom of darkness is going to lose.
 Even today its power is being challenged.
 The kingdom of God has struck back.
 People crippled by natural disasters are beginning to walk again.

 One predictable result of heavy deforestation is the washing away of topsoil from mountainous slopes.
 All you can see on many slopes where people have their gardens are rocks and stones.
 Not a cupful of topsoil can be seen.
 Still, at planting time people will be there digging holes with machetes to plant corn and beans.